 If you decide to build a website I recommend using WordPress as your platform.

-Visit Siteguard and discover how affordable and easy it is to have your WordPress artist website up in just a couple of minutes.
+Visit Siteguard and discover how affordable and easy it is to have your WordPress artist website up in just a few minutes.

 WordPress Tutorials for artists: